brooth/jeta-site/mysite/home/markdown/proxy.md

     <h2>Proxy</h2>
 </div>

-`Jeta Proxy` helps you to create [proxy objects](https://en.wikipedia.org/wiki/Proxy_pattern) easily.
-Let's illustrate it with an example.
+*Jeta Proxy* lets you to create [proxy objects](https://en.wikipedia.org/wiki/Proxy_pattern).
+Let's demonstrate this feature with an example.

-Assume we have an interface `Ping` that we use to test `ping` to a server.
-It constants a method `execute` that returns the time of its work - the ping time.
+Assume we have an interface `Ping` that we use to test connection to a server.
+It contains `execute` method which returns the time of its work - the ping time.

     :::java
     interface Ping {